melt-umn/Abella-AG-Interface/interface/notes.md

 - What is the difference between `clear H1 H2.` and `clear -> H1 H2`?
   I don't see any difference in result.
+  * Mary doesn't know either, and it isn't used in any examples in the Abella repository.
+Perhaps the website?
 - What is `async.`?
+  * Mary doesn't know either, and it isn't used in any examples in the Abella repository.
+Once again, perhaps the website has some examples?